MHumm/DelphiEncryptionCompendium/readme.txt

 !!!
 When we release, the release will appear on the    !!!
 !!! release tab in GitHub!                             !!!

 !!!
-Something else: while we plan to move from MPL 1.0 !!!
+The project changed license!                       !!!
-!!! to Apache 2.0 as licence we have not really done   !!!
+!!!
+We moved from MPL 1.0 to Apache 2.0 license        !!!
-!!! this, even if GitHub assumes so!                   !!!

 DEC V6.0 beta 1 readme